vippsas/vipps-checkout/vipps-checkout-api.md

 ## Transaction operations (Capture, Cancel, Refund, Details)

-Vipps Checkout should be considered an extension of existing other Vipps commerce functionality.
+Checkout should be considered an extension of existing other Vipps commerce functionality.

 This means that transaction operations other than payment initiation, which is handled by [Checkout](vipps-checkout-api-checklist.md), should be done on the [ePayment API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/epayment-api).
 Use the same credentials as the ones you use with Checkout.
 See the